-Every step of your software testing process contains hidden efficiencies that can help you achieve even better results, faster.
-Some are the result of planning, some stem from test design and some you realize through better test execution.
+In every step of your software testing process, there are hidden efficiencies that can help you achieve even better results, at a much faster pace.
+Some of them are the result of planning, while others stem from test design.
+Then there are other efficiencies that are discovered through better test execution.

 All improvements come with experience.
 When you have automated more than a million test cases, you learn what works and what does not.
 More than that, you learn what works best.